clockworkengineer/DifferenceEngine/readme.md

 *command* - Run command task (With this option it takes any file passed through and runs the specified shell script command substituting %1% in the command for the source file and %2% for any destination file).

-*extension* Override the extension on the desination file.
+*extension* Override the extension on the destination file.

 *delete* - delete any source file after successful processing.

+*quiet* - Run in quiet mode i.e. trace output only comes from the main program and not the task class ( thus significantly reducing the amount).

 **Note I tend to use the term folder/directory interchangeably coming from a mixed development environment.**